star-du/star-du.github.io/index.md

 ## [](#header-2)Header 2

-> This is a blockquote following a header.
+> This is a quote I enjoy.
 >
 > When something is important enough, you do it even if the odds are not in your favor.